Caritas Medical Centre

-Caritas Medical Centre (明愛醫院) is a Roman Catholic founded district general hospital in So Uk, Cheung Sha Wan, New Kowloon, Hong Kong.
+Caritas Medical Centre (明愛醫院; CMC) is a Roman Catholic founded district general hospital in So Uk, Cheung Sha Wan, New Kowloon, Hong Kong.
 It is the largest hospital in Sham Shui Po District and co-managed by the Hospital Authority and Caritas Hong Kong.

 History

 Caritas Medical Centre was founded by Caritas Hong Kong and opened by the Hong Kong Governor, David Trench, on 17 December 1964.

 The centre is now an acute general hospital with 1,206 beds situated in Shamshuipo.
 It provides acute and rehabilitation care, ambulatory and community medical services, including a 24-hour accident and emergency service, general outpatient service, and inpatient and outpatient specialist services in a one-stop setting – so-called single episode care.
 The hospital maintains ties with its parent organisation, Caritas Hong Kong, and a strong Catholic culture under the motto "Love in the Service of Hope".

 Services

 The hospital supporting services include Pathology, Radiology, Anaesthesiology and Allied Health services.
 Other ambulatory and outreach community services include Geriatric day hospital and Community Geriatric Assessment Team, Community Nursing service, and Palliative Home Care service.
 The services provided reflect the needs of the population served - ageing, low income, new immigrants.

 Caritas Medical Centre is the referral centre of the Kowloon West Cluster of the Hospital Authority in ophthalmology service serving the Kowloon west region.
 Caritas Medical Centre ophthalmology team provides ophthalmic support to Kwong Wah Hospital (KWH), although it is now a hospital in Kowloon Central Cluster.
 The Orthopaedic Rehabilitation Service for Kowloon West Cluster is also based at Caritas Medical Centre.
 Despite being an acute general hospital, it does not provide obstetric service (gynaecology service is available).
 The Palliative Care Unit (inpatient and home care team) serves patients referred from hospitals of the Kowloon West Cluster.
 The hospital runs the largest Developmental Disabilities Unit (Project Sunshine, Chinese: 陽光之家) for the entire territory of Hong Kong, to provide treatment, training and daily care for severely mentally handicapped patients under the age of 16 in a home-like setting.
 Although not a university hospital, it does provide clinical training for medical and nursing students from the local universities.